-The J. Boone Aiken Scholarship - Established in 1971 by J. Boone Aiken, longtime community leader of Florence - an award made to incoming freshmen on the basis of scholarship, character, need, and school or community service.
+The J. Boone Aiken Scholarship - Established in 1971 by J. Boone Aiken, longtime community leader of Florence - an award made to an incoming freshmen on the basis of scholarship, character, need, and school or community service.

-The J. Boone Aiken Business Administration Scholarship

-- Established in December 1981 by The Aiken Foundation in memory of J. Boone Aiken, a Florence business and community leader who was chairman of the Guaranty Bank & Trust Co. from 1950 until his death in 1978 - an award to a deserving and needy student majoring in business administration or economics.
+The J. Boone Aiken Business Administration Scholarship - Established in December 1981 by the Aiken Foundation in memory of J. Boone Aiken, a Florence business and community leader who was Chairman of the Guaranty Bank & Trust Co. from 1950 until his death in 1978 - an award made annually to deserving FMU students majoring in business administration or economics.